Muzzy Izzet: Leicester City

-The following season started with a 5–0 home defeat to newly promoted Bolton Wanderers.
-Despite pledging to stay at Leicester during pre-season, Izzet handed in a transfer request in autumn of 2001, prior to the club's relegation, but he rejected a move to Middlesbrough as he did not want to be seen to be "jumping ship".
-He did issue a plea to O'Neill, who was now manager of Scottish Premier League side Celtic, to sign him in May 2002, remarking that "only an idiot wouldn't consider joining Celtic."
-Following their relegation at the end of the 2001–02 season, Izzet was again strongly touted for a move to Boro.
-However, Leicester insisted they would not accept a reduced offer from Middlesbrough for Izzet, who was priced at £6 million, and no deal came to fruition.
-He withdrew his transfer request in March 2003, after the club achieved automatic promotion by finishing in second place.
+Despite pledging to stay at Leicester prior to the start of the 2001-02 season, Izzet submitted a transfer request in the autumn of 2001.
+However, he rejected a move to Middlesbrough as he did not want to be seen to be "jumping ship".
+He issued a plea to Martin O'Neill to sign him in May 2002, remarking that "only an idiot wouldn't consider joining Celtic."

+Following Leicester's relegation and with the club in administration, Izzet was again linked with Middlesbrough.
+However, Leicester insisted they would not accept a reduced offer for Izzet, who was valued at £6 million.
+He withdrew his transfer request in March 2003, with the club securing promotion to the Premier League a month later on 19 April.
 In January 2004, Leicester rejected £500,000 bids from Aston Villa and Blackburn Rovers for Izzet.
-At the end of the 2003–04 season, Leicester were again relegated.
-Izzet was Leicester's standout player during the season, assisting on 14 of the club's 48 goals, or 29% of the goals the Foxes scored.
+Leicester were relegated at the end of the 2003–04 season.
 Unable to afford Izzet's £30,000 per week wages, the club admitted he was leaving.
+Izzet was Leicester's standout player during the season, assisting 14 of the club's 48 goals, or 29% of goals scored by the club.

 Birmingham City

 Izzet joined Birmingham City in June 2004 on a free transfer, signing a three-year deal.
-Injury plagued his first season, with him making only a handful of appearances, though he did score his first league goal for Birmingham, an equaliser against Bolton Wanderers.
-His second season was worse, with a knee injury keeping him out for a long period of time.
-Izzet announced his retirement from football on 27 June 2006.
+He scored his only goal for Birmingham in September; an equaliser against Bolton Wanderers.
+The following match, Izzet suffered a knee injury following a challenge from Newcastle United's Olivier Bernard on 3 October 2004.
+This injury plagued the remainder of Izzet's season and he was able to make only two further appearances.
+The knee problems continued into the following season and he featured sporadically throughout his time at the club, until he was forced to announce his retirement from football in June 2006.